NHOrus/neuroi-quest/thread2/turn6w.md

 Well... that certainly evens the odds.
 The humans at Brindisi are now cut off, and the southernmost tip of Romagna is still under human control.But things are starting to look up.

 *How do you want to finish off Romagna?*

+---

+Romagna's Last Stand: Part 3
+[x]Broadcast over every radio channel (if we can get the witches magic radios all the better) and offer terms of surrender.
+If they refuse, blow the remaining planes out of the sky and repeat the terms for surrender.
+"Humans of Romagna, this is the Karlsland Neuroi Hive.
+Your armies have been destroyed, your fleets removed and your allies scattered to the wind.
+Surrender and you will live.
+I have no desire to commit pointless slaughter but I can and will should you force my hand."
+-[x] All soldiers and witches are to stand down immediately.
+-[x] Enemy soldiers are given parole.
+They hand over their weapons and agree not to rejoin the fight and we will allow them to join the civilians in Neuroi controlled Romagnan towns/cities.
+-[x] Witches are be taken into custody as PoWs*.
+Show proof that Sarah Lebs, Cecilia Harris, Matsuda Shouko, Delia Jeram, and Ottilie Kittel all live as indications that we are not simply going to kill them off.
+--[x] Should at any point human forces retaliate after surrendering we will consider the agreement broken and recommence the attack.

+After the humans get over their initial astonishment of Neuroi communicating in methods other than that of lasers, they take stock of the situation.
+Them: Having rag-tag militia forces, no naval support, no way to retreat, and just seeing the last of their actual military get bombed in spectacular fashion.
+Against them: A still very intact Neuroi army that will enjoy total air supremacy.

+The last remaining humans drop their weapons and surrender in droves.
+Corsica, Sardinia, and Sicily, lacking any real resistance also give up happily.
+While a few holdouts take a bit of clearing out and losses, it's nothing major.
+Neuroi Losses: 2 Infanry Bot Divisions
+Human Losses: 6 Million Humans surrendered/captured

+"Yoshika?"
+"Uh...
+Lynne?"
+Yoshika Miyafuji winced as she tended to one of the wounded Witch cadets.
+The 501st had been run ragged trying to counter the movements of the Neuroi, and everyone was exhausted.
+Things had gotten worse when the Neuroi advance had split the JFW in two.
+"You heard that?
+What do you think we should do?"
+The Britannian girl checked her rifle.
+Five rounds left, no extra clips.
+Erica Hartmann winced and took a look at her broken MG42.
+"What can we do?"
+Nothing.
+And they all knew it.

+Results: Neuroi Victory
+-Romagnan and Ottoman fleets prepare to break out from the Mediterranean -2810 RU Salvaged
+-Libya and Sinai Peninsula under Suez Hive Control -Corsica and Sardinia under Atlantic Hive Control -Romagna and Sicily under Berlin Hive Control
+- Human protectorate size increased to 21 Million. +50 RU income
+- +550 RU income from territorial gains
+-Yoshika Miyafuji, Lynette Bishop, Erica Hartmann, Gertrude Barkhorn, and Charlotte Yeager captured
+- -50 RU for cleaning up nuclear fallout
+-Allied Meditteranean Witches Corps annihilated